dascentral/ubuntu-dotfiles/README.md

 A collection of scripts and utility files that will aid in administration of Ubuntu servers.

+### Assumptions
+The scripts within this repo rely upon a number of assumptions that are not documented as well as I might like.
+If you setup your Ubuntu servers in a consistent manner, these scripts may work very well for you.
+If not, I admit they may not error gracefully in non-standard.

 ## Installation
 This is a fairly simple clone from GitHub.
 All scripts within this repo assume the repo is cloned into the `~/utils` folder.